Feline leukemia misconceptions

 Support or adopt a cat with FeLV

-Because of big-hearted and compassionate donors like you, Best Friends Animal Sanctuary is able to provide safe haven for cats with FeLV.
+Because of big-hearted and compassionate donors like you, Best Friends Animal Sanctuary is able to provide safe haven for cats, some who have FeLV.
 Sometimes they need some extra TLC and time to find the perfect forever family, but with your support we are able to provide them with all that they need, for as long as they need it.

 Photos by Best Friends staff